 Human rights organizations in the Arab world face numerous challenges as they work to ease the harms of war, terrorism, and civil strife, not least of which is communication.
 Translating concepts of international law or sensitive victim statements across cultures is a significant barrier to effective advocacy work and requires both technical expertise and a human touch.

 Since 2011, Industry Arabic has translated thousands of pages of human rights documents between Arabic and English.
-This article provides a brief introduction to our human rights translation practice, and an overview of recent projects in the field.
+This article provides a brief introduction to our human rights translation practice and an overview of recent projects in the field.
 Looking to get started right away?
 Please visit our quote page for a free and fast project estimate.

 Human Rights in the MENA Region

-The Middle East is the birthplace of several foundational documents for modern law and human rights such as Hammurabi's Code and the Cyrus Cylinder.
+The Middle East is the birthplace of several foundational documents for modern law and human rights such as Hammurabi’s Code and the Cyrus Cylinder.
 Yet today, many MENA states have troubling records on human rights.
-By end 2019, the United Nations High Commissioner for Refugees (UNHCR) estimates that nearly $3 trillion will have been spent on this region to combat human rights abuses and refugee crises.
+By the end of 2019, the United Nations High Commissioner for Refugees (UNHCR) estimates that nearly $3 trillion will have been spent on this region to combat human rights abuses and refugee crises.